NdriAriel/data354-devOps-challenge/README.md

 ![db](images/image-9.png)

 3. ### app-test and deployment using respectively Deployment and Statefulset

+  In order to build a shareable  and scalable yaml file code we adopt Helm, one the famous kubernetes package manager. we generated two Helm chart each one of our apps (**app** and **db** )

 ## Getting Started

 To get a local development environment up and running, follow these steps: